COVID-19 - information and guidance for social, community, and residential care settings

 Notify staff if symptoms develop.

-Where appropriate, management can communicate with service users in residential settings (including prisons) when a new case of COVID-19 has been identified in their area.
+Where appropriate, management can communicate with service users in residential settings when a new case of COVID-19 has been identified in their area.
 This is to promote symptom awareness and provide advice for other service users.

 Service users who are symptomatic or have a positive COVID-19 test

-All symptomatic or COVID-19 diagnosed service users should self-isolate immediately and follow the stay at home advice on NHS inform.
+Symptomatic or COVID-19 diagnosed service users should self-isolate immediately and follow the stay at home advice on NHS inform.

 - when to stay at home